Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Results

 \subsubsection{DW properties at finite temperature}

 \Cref{fig:dw_profile_location}~(b) compares the polarization profiles across the DW for different temperatures showing that DWs are only few unit cells wide, which is in agreement to accurate DFT calculations and Landau theory \cite{Grunebohm2012,Padilla1996,Marton2010}.
-For the \heff -model and the atomistic model we find bulk polarizations of \(P_z = \SI{0.28}{\coulomb\per\square\meter}\) and \(\SI{0.18}{\coulomb\per\square\meter}\), respectively, which is close to the experimental value of remnant polarization \(P_r = \SI{0.21}{\coulomb\per\square\meter} \) at room temperature \cite{Shieh2009}.
+For the \heff -model and the atomistic model we find bulk polarizations of \(P_z = \qty{0.28}{\coulomb\per\square\meter}\) and \(\qty{0.18}{\coulomb\per\square\meter}\), respectively, which is close to the experimental value of remnant polarization \(P_r = \qty{0.21}{\coulomb\per\square\meter} \) at room temperature \cite{Shieh2009}.

 With increasing temperature both methods yield a decreasing spontaneous polarization (red symbols in \Cref{fig:dw_profile_location}~(b)).
-Additionally, the apparent energy penalty of the DW,
+Additionally, the apparent energy penalty of the DW \(\Delta E^*_{\text{DW}}\), see \Cref{eq:apparent_DW_energy}, also increases with temperature, see Supplemental Material 3 at \_ .

-also increases with temperature, see \Cref{app:3}.
-Here, \(E_{\text{w/ DW}}\) and \(E_{\text{w/ DW}}\) are the energy of a simulation cell with and without a DW \cite{Grunebohm2020}.
 This result is in contrast to predictions by Landau theory that the domain wall energy decreases with increasing temperature (and decreasing magnitude of $P_z$) \cite{Marton2010}.
 How can we explain this apparent discrepancy?